Back to Journal

 4. Continuous Flow and Oxygenation

 Even distribution through well-perfused tissue maintains local oxygen levels and fluid movement, both of which inhibit anaerobic biofilm-forming species such as C. acnes.
+This organism is a facultative anaerobe that preferentially forms biofilms in low-oxygen environments[13].

 Supporting Literature